saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 #### To Stop a Single Tunnel: `KILL` signal
 Another way to stop an individual tunnel via command line is to send a `KILL` command to the running `Process ID` (pid).
 The kill command sends various signals:
 * `kill -9` sends a kill signal (SIGKILL), which forces the program to shut down.
-* `kill -2` sends a SIGINT signal, which interrupts the program for a graceful shutdown.
+* `kill` sends a SIGTERM signal, which interrupts the program for a graceful shutdown.
 This is what we'll use in the below example.

 1. Start a Sauce Connect Proxy tunnel [per standard procedure](/secure-connections/sauce-connect/quickstart).
 2. Fetch and save the process IDs for later use.